-After adjusting for timber value at expected level, sale number 14 indicates \$3,029 per acre for the subject.
+After adjusting for timber value at expected level, sale number 14 indicates \$1,051 per acre for the subject.

-The vital data for the 14 selected transactions are summarized in Tables 4-A and 4-B on the following pages.
-Table 4-A is a tabulation of sales between private parties.
+The vital data for the 14 selected transactions summarized in Tables 4-A and 4-B on the following pages.
+Table 4-A is a tabulation of sales purchased by private parties.
 Table 4-B is a tabulation of sales purchased by government agencies.
 The Tables and the associated Scenario Summary Reports contain acre weighted averages for all the sales in the Table, for sales of more than 2,000 acres and for sales judged most comparable to the subject.
 Weighting sales by acres gives heavier weight to the larger sales that are more comparable to the subject in size.
-The scenarios listed are the range of timber values found in Table 3, on Page 34 A conclusion has been drawn for each timber value above. scenario.
-In reaching these conclusions greatest weight has been given to the acre-weighted average of indications from sales number 1 and number 13, judged most comparable to the subject.
-This average best represents prices for properties with quality suitable for the highest-and-best use of the subject.
+The scenarios listed are the range of timber values found in Table 3, on Page 30 above.
+A conclusion has been drawn for each timber value scenario.
+In reaching these conclusions greatest weight has been given to the acre-weighted average of indications from sales number 6 and number 10, judged most comparable to the subject.
+This average best represents prices for properties with quality suitable for the highestand-best use of the subject.
 Individual sales, and the subject, contain different mixes of the various elements of natural resource values, but all are potential sites for both exploitive use and protection of the amenities of natural resources.
 The conclusions are rounded to the nearest \$25 per acre in all three scenarios.
-Again, prudent buyers and the seller would most likely consider the mid-range expected scenario.
+Again, prudent buyers and the seller would most likely consider the midrange expected scenario.

 The primary indication of value is taken from Table 4-A and its associated Scenario Summary Report.
-Indications of value of the subject in this Table range from \$2,129 per acre to \$2,691 per acre.
+Indications of value of the subject in this Table range from \$150 per acre to \$950 per acre.
 Only one of these sales is of a size comparable to the subject.
 Sale 10 has been adjusted to indicate a value for a property the size of the subject.
-The other sales are considered to be basically of different
+The other sales are considered to be basically of different quality compared to the range and diversity of natural resource potential of the subject.